alex-shortt/nodebb-theme-awge/README.md

 # nodebb-theme-awge
 Nodebb theme for AWGE Forums

-Note: Some features, such as chat, are not implemented.
+Note: Some features, are not implemented.
 I did what I needed to finish the AWGE Forums, I am not looking for this to be a complete theme.

 This is meant to be used with my a custom composer, too.